 Unintentional New Molecules

 The screenshot above shows that 26 unintentional new molecules are found in the file.
-The database compares existing structures in your vault with incoming structures, and when equivalent structures are found (by InChIKey), CDD reports "unintentional duplicates".
+The database compares existing structures in your vault with incoming structures, and when equivalent structures are found, CDD reports "unintentional duplicates".
 While these structures are distinct enough (by SMILES or MOL format) to be registered as two separate molecules in your CDD Vault, they are typically chemically equivalent, such as is the case with tautomeric structures.
 You, as a chemist, need to determine whether the structures warrant registration as separate molecules under unique IDs, or not.
 The default behavior is to register tautomeric structures as batches under the same core molecule ID.

 ACCEPT this event type to register the tautomeric structures as batches of an existing molecule.
 While chemists may disagree whether distinct tautomeric isomers should be recorded as unique molecules, we believe that it is a best practice to merge such structures under a single molecule with one identifier.